Battle of Akhsi: Battle of Akhsi/Archiyan

 Sultan Mahmud Khan, leaving his son Sultan Muhammad in Tashkent with a strong army, left for Andijan.
 He also left Mirza Muhammad Hussain Dughlat at Uratippa.
 In this way he left two major armies behind to protect his rear from being attacked by the Uzbeks while the Moghuls conducted operations in Andijan against Sultan Ahmed Tambol.
 He believed that Muhammad Shaybani Khan would not make the mistake of crossing between these two armies.
 So he took with him the remainder of his army of 15,000 men along with Babur into the former Timurid territory.

-But as soon as Muhammad Shaybani Khan received intelligence of the movements of the Moghuls he hastened with an army of 30,000 men from Samarkand to Ferghana, passing by Uratippa on his road.
+But as soon as Muhammad Shaybani Khan received intelligence of the movements of the Moghuls, he hastened with an army of 30,000 men from Samarkand to Ferghana, passing by Uratippa on his road.
 Mirza Muhammad Hussain Dughlat was under the impression that he was about to be besieged by the Uzbeks so he prepared the fort.
 But Muhammad Shaybani came in the afternoon and encamped close to the town and at sunset he broke up his camp and marched away with all possible speed, so that before the men in the fort had begun to inquire in which direction he had gone, he was many miles away.
-When it was discovered that he had marched towards Ferghana, several messengers in succession were dispatched, to give notice to the Khans of his approach.
+When it was discovered that he had marched towards Ferghana, several messengers were dispatched in succession, to give notice to the khans of his approach.
 The messengers and the enemy arrived at the same moment.
-Neither the army of Tashkent, nor that of Uratippa, had time to come to the aid of the Khans.
+Neither the army of Tashkent, nor that of Uratippa, had time to come to the aid of the khans.